kavia-common/cryptotrack-pro-7948-7957/cryptocurrency_tracker_frontend/README.md

 - Search and sort: search by name or symbol (e.g., eth).
 Click the small sort icon in table headers “Price,” “24h,” and “Market Cap” to toggle the sort key and direction.
 - Pagination: change the page size via the selector and navigate with Prev/Next.
 The range label shows which rows you are viewing.
 - Portfolio: enter symbol, quantity, and buy price.
 Matching coin info is autofilled from cached markets when available.
 Data is stored in localStorage.
 - Alerts: create “above/below” alerts.
-Alerts are checked against live snapshots while the page is open.
+Alerts are checked against live snapshots while the Alerts page is open.
 - Clear cache: reload the page to naturally clear in-memory cache; session-based TTL cleanup runs periodically and on reload.

 ## Environment Variables